johnpeterflynn/surface-texture-inpainting-net/README.md

 ### 2D Dataset: Images of Textures

 Unfortunately our texture dataset is not publically available.
-If you would like to build your own you can aggregate images of textures from the following smaller datasets.
+If you would like to build your own you can aggregate images of textures from a variety of online sources such as [Describable Textures](https://www.robots.ox.ac.uk/~vgg/data/dtd/), [Salzburg Texture Image Database](https://wavelab.at/sources/STex/), [Pixar 128](https://renderman.pixar.com/pixar-one-twenty-eight), [KTH-TIPS](https://www.csc.kth.se/cvap/databases/kth-tips/credits.html) and [Colored Brodatz Texture](https://multibandtexture.recherche.usherbrooke.ca/colored%20_brodatz.html) (remember to cite!).

 ## Preprocessing and Training

 We provide scripts to preprocess ScanNet scenes and train STINet.
-Each experiment subfolder contains a configuration file in config/ that is used for training.
+Each experiment subfolder contains a configuration file in `config/` that is used for training.
 Modify these scripts and the configuration files to set up your own training and evaluation pipelines.
 See the [preprocessing readme](preprocessing/README.md) for additional information on the preprocessing steps.

 #### 2D Image Inpainting